stori-es/stori_es-policy/stori_es-privacy_policy.md

 ## CHANGES TO THIS PRIVACY POLICY

 This Privacy Policy may be amended from time to time.
-The most recent version of this Privacy Policy will always be posted on our Service at [ TODO ], with the “Effective Date” posted at the bottom.
+The most recent version of this Privacy Policy will always be posted on our Service at [ https://github.com/stori-es/stori_es-policy/blob/master/stori_es-privacy_policy.md ], with the “Effective Date” posted at the bottom.
 We may revise and update this Privacy Policy if our practices change, as technology changes, or as we add new products and services or change existing ones.
 If we make any material changes to our Privacy Policy or how we handle your PII, you will know because the Effective Date of the Privacy Policy will change.
 If we are going to use any PII in a manner that is materially different from that stated in our Privacy Policy at the time we collected such information, we will give you a reasonable opportunity to consent to the change.
 If you do not consent your PII information will be used as agreed to under the terms of the privacy policy in effect at the time we obtained that information.
 If we make a significant or material change in the way we use your PII, we will make you aware by prominently posting a notice on our Service 30 days in advance of such material change.
 By using our Service after the Effective Date of such material changes, you are deemed to consent to our then current privacy policy, provided that we will obtain your affirmative consent where legally required.

 ## HOW TO CONTACT US ABOUT PRIVACY